Back to All Events

 Invited Speakers

-Robert Lang, Lang Oragami
+Robert Lang, Lang Origami

 Bio: Robert J. Lang has been an avid student of origami for over fifty years and is now recognized as one of the world’s leading masters of the art.
 He is one of the pioneers of the cross-disciplinary marriage of origami with mathematics and his design techniques have been adopted by origami artists worldwide.
 He has consulted on applications of origami to medical devices, air-bag design, and space telescopes, is the author, co-author, or editor of twenty-one books and numerous articles on origami and lectures on the connections between origami, mathematics, science, and technology.